gravitational/teleport/docs/3.0/quickstart-enterprise.md

 ## Configuring SSO

-The local account is good for administrative purposes but regular users of Teleport Enterprise should be using a Single Sign-On (SSO) mechanism commonly availalbe by SSO providers that commonly implement SAML or OIDC protocols.
+The local account is good for administrative purposes but regular users of Teleport Enterprise should be using a Single Sign-On (SSO) mechanism that use SAML or OIDC protocols.

 Take a look at the [SSH via Single Sign-on](ssh_sso/) chapter learn the basics of integrating